-The purpose of a baseline test is to measure multiple areas of brain function that are commonly affected following a concussion.
-This way, if an athlete does get a concussion, we can compare their post-injury state to their baseline parameters to help make an accurate diagnosis, as well as to establish a more objective determinant of recovery and readiness to return to their sport.
+Although not required for all athletes, the purpose of a multimodal baseline test (administered before a sports season starts) is to measure various areas of brain function that could become affected following a concussion.
+This information helps healthcare practitioners to compare an athlete’s post-injury state to their baseline parameters to help make an accurate diagnosis and establish their level of recovery.

 Utilizing a series of physical and cognitive tests has demonstrated improved accuracy and reliability compared to using a single test in isolation.
 Our comprehensive baseline testing includes: